 : Printer-Friendly Format

-The present-day Evergreen-Washelli Cemetery straddles Aurora Avenue N beginning just beyond N 109th Street.
+The present-day Evergreen Washelli Cemetery straddles Aurora Avenue N beginning just beyond N 109th Street.
 Most members of David's branch of Denny family and that of his cousin Henry Levi Denny are buried there.
-Begun as the Oak Lake Cemetery, Washelli entered into a series of mergers with the newly organized Evergreen Cemetery in the 1920s.
-Today, Evergreen-Washelli Cemetery maintains operations on grounds that span both sides of Aurora Avenue N, overlooking interments dating from 1884 to the present (2005).
+Begun as the Oaklake Cemetery, Washelli entered into a series of mergers with the newly organized Evergreen Cemetery in the 1920s.
+As of 2015, Evergreen Washelli Cemetery maintained operations on grounds spanning both sides of Aurora Avenue N, overlooking interments dating from 1884 to the present.